Posts

 Tech Log Entry — VPN Deployment: ProtonVPN Across Windows, Linux, and iOS

-Tech Log Entry — VPN Deployment: ProtonVPN Across Windows, Linux, and iOS Background and Context With the three-machine homelab LAN and automated backup infrastructure complete, the next security priority was VPN coverage — particularly for travel use with the portable Linux laptop.
-This entry documents the evaluation, selection, installation, and configuration of ProtonVPN across all personal computing devices: one Windows 11 desktop, two Linux Mint laptops, and an iPhone.
+Tech Log Entry — VPN Deployment: ProtonVPN Across Windows, Linux, and iOS Background and Context With the three-machine homelab LAN and automated backup infrastructure complete, the next security priority was VPN coverage, particularly for using the portable Linux laptop during travels.
+This entry documents the evaluation, selection, installation, and configuration of ProtonVPN put on all personal computing devices: one Windows 11 desktop, two Linux Mint laptops, and an iPhone.
 Prior state: BitDefender Premium VPN was active on the desktop only.
 Neither Linux laptop had VPN coverage.
 The iPhone had no VPN.
-BitDefender does not support Linux for consumer devices, making it unsuitable as a cross-platform solution.
-Goals Replace BitDefender Premium VPN with a cross-platform solution covering all devices Prioritize Linux Mint compatibility for both laptops Have VPN operational on the travel laptop before an upcoming trip (~2.5 weeks away) Evaluate free tier before committing to a paid an...
+BitDefender does not support Linux for consumer devices, making it unable to serve as a cross-platform solution.
+Goals Replace BitDefender Premium VPN with a cross-platform solution covering all devices Prioritize Linux Mint compatibility for both laptops Have VPN operational on the travel laptop before an upcoming trip (~2.5 weeks away) Evaluate free tier before committing to ...